7 SIMPLE TRICKS FOR EMERALD STONE IDENTIFICATION

 Take any clear food oil and put your stone in it.
 If you see the base of the emerald in a darker green color and the rest of the material is transparent, then it is a doublet, which means a pasted emerald.
 Other than this, to improve the hue of a faint real emerald, the rear is sometimes painted with green lacquer.

 Start by looking at the emerald’s surface.
-Authentic emeralds often have certain surface features that can help with identification.
-Genuine emeralds may have small surface-reaching fractures or fissures.
+Natural emeralds often have certain surface features like it may have small surface-reaching fractures or fissures.
 These are often filled with natural oils or resins.
-These inclusions can indicate authenticity.
+These inclusions can indicate naturality.

 Colour Zoning